 - Yukino from Garden of Words was 27, so was Takaki and now Taki.
-Shinkai was 27 when he created his first indies movie “She and Her Cat” so it was a special age when he wasn’t sure what to do.
+Shinkai was 27 when he created his first indies movie "She and Her Cat" so it was a special age to him when unsure of what to do.

 - The stone you see in the crater is the meteor that crashed from the past.

-- The ramen house in Takayama is made up and isn’t from a location hunt.
+- The ramen house in Takayama is fictional and isn't from a location hunt.